 For more information on building funnels from scratch, click here!

 Let me know if you have any questions or thoughts.
-Just send me a message here on Facebook or go to doneforyou.com/start and fill out the little form and then tell us a little bit about your business and then schedule a call and talk to us.
-And if you have any questions at all, then just go to doneforyou.com/GSD and then those questions we’ll answer on an upcoming show.
+Just send me a message here on Facebook or go to doneforyou.com/start.
+Fill out the little form and then tell us a little bit about your business.
+You can then schedule a call and talk to us.
+If you have any questions at all, then just go to doneforyou.com/GSD.
+Then those questions we’ll answer on an upcoming show.

 Tomorrow at 10:00 AM we’re going to talk about copy.
 So we’re going to talk about writing email copy, the different pieces of your autoresponders, your subject line, your body copy, all that stuff.
 We’re going to talk about that.
 And if you have any questions between now and then just let me know.
-I'll talk to you soon.
-All right, thanks.
-Bye.